heikoburau/QuantumExpression/Readme.md

 QuantumExpression
 =================

-Evaluates arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions which are defined using a physicist-friendly Python syntax.
+Evaluates arbitrary expressions of spin-1/2 (Pauli) operators and spinless fermions which are defined using a physicist-friendly syntax.
-`QuantumExpression` is a C++ library with Python interface.
 Implemented with strong focus on high performance of operator manipulations, e.g. multiplication, by utilizing optimized hash tables.
+`QuantumExpression` is a C++ library with a Python interface.

 Features
 --------